Azure/k8s-actions/README.md

 # Kubernetes Actions for GitHub

-A set of GitHub Actions for deploying to a Kubernetes cluster, including Azure Kubernetes service (AKS) and Kubernetes running on-premises and on public clouds.
+A set of GitHub Actions for deploying to a Kubernetes cluster, including [Azure Kubernetes service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) and Kubernetes running on-premises and on public clouds.

+Get started today with a [free Azure account](https://azure.com/free/open-source)!

 The repository contains the following GitHub Actions:
 * [k8s-set-context](https://github.com/Azure/k8s-actions/tree/master/k8s-set-context): Used for setting the target K8s cluster context by providing kubeconfig or service account details